 Here are some of the common skills a manager needs when managing others.
 The topics link to example online eLearning modules from EdApp.

 Whether writing an email, sending a text, speaking to an audience, or talking on the phone, clear communication matters.
-Learning how to effectively get your message across is a key part of any business skillset.
+Learning how to effectively get your message across is a key part of any business skill set.
 It takes practice and commitment to communicate effectively.
 To take this course to the next level, consider adding links to your own internal communication resources and templates.

-Coaching is an on-going, one-on-one activity between managers and employees designed to boost performance and drive success.
-An effective coach helps employees explore the significance and consequences of their actions, and involves them in the process of finding a solution and identifying next steps.
+Coaching is an ongoing, one-on-one activity between managers and employees designed to boost performance and drive success.
+An effective coach helps employees explore the significance and consequences of their actions, and involves them in the process of finding a solution and identifying the next steps.
 Use the course as is, or consider adding key messages from your own leadership team.
 However you use it, the course will help develop the coaching skills your team members need to help your organization succeed.

-This course works equally well as a stand-alone training, or as part of a blended curriculum with a negotiation stretch assignment and follow-up group discussion.
+This course works equally well as stand-alone training, or as part of a blended curriculum with a negotiation stretch assignment and follow-up group discussion.